Smith & Nephew Lawyer

 - A metal hip stem that is inserted into the top of your thighbone

-- The femoral head or ball which is attached to the hip stem and inserted into the liner to form the ball-and-socket joint
+- The femoral head or ball is attached to the hip stem and inserted into the liner to form the ball-and-socket joint

 Many patients who have received Smith & Nephew hip implant devices have experienced severe complications, including: